CAYENNE

 What is it?

-The ripe red fruits of the the Cayenne plant that, if it gets plenty of moisture and a warm climate, can grow to a meter tall in just three months and then produce an abundance of spicy, potent peppers.
+In herbal medicine, as in food, we use the ripe red fruits of the Cayenne plant that, so long as it gets plenty of moisture and a hot climate, can grow to a meter tall in as little as three months and then produce an abundance of spicy, potent peppers.

 PLANT